 Graduates of geography programs may continue their education at the doctoral level to become better qualified for careers in academia that involve research and teaching.
 However, many go on to work as geographers in the public or private sector.
 Geographers may specialize in a variety of fields, including physical geography or human geography (which encompasses fields like economic, medical, political, and urban geography).
 Most geographer positions require a minimum of a master’s degree and proficiency in GIS technology, according to the U.S. Bureau of Labor Statistics (BLS).

-The median yearly wage for geographers was $72,800 as of May 2010, the BLS notes.
+The median yearly wage for geographers was $72,800, the BLS notes.
 However, your salary is dependent on a number of factors, including your level of experience and education, the region of the country you live in, and the size and type of organization you work for.
 Your salary is also dependent on the industry you work in.
 For instance, geographers who work for the federal executive branch earned $75,820 on average, while those working for professional, scientific, and technical services earned $69,700 on average.